odpi/egeria/open-metadata-implementation/frameworks/governance-action-framework/docs/goverance-action-engine.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project 2019. -->

-# Stewardship Engine
+# Governance Action Engine

-The stewardship engine manages the execution of [stewardship actions](stewardship-action.md).
+The governance action engine manages the execution of [governance action services](goverance-action-service.md).
 It is hosted in one or more stewardship servers.

 ----